Ergodicity and Law-of-large numbers for the Volterra Cox-Ingersoll-Ross process: Application to Maximum-likelihood estimation

-In this section, we (formally) derive the MLE for the VCIR process, and prove the asymptotic consistency and normality.
+In this section, we derive the MLE for the VCIR process and prove the asymptotic consistency and normality.
 Suppose that conditions (K1) and (K2) are satisfied, and let $X$ be the VCIR process with parameters $(b,\beta)$ and law $\P_{b,\beta}$.
-Suppose that $X$ is continuously observed.
-Unless the Volterra kernel $K$ is sufficiently regular $X$ is, in general, not a semimartingale, and hence we cannot directly apply the Girsanov transformation to prove the equivalence of measures.
+Unless the Volterra kernel $K$ is regular, $X$ is not a semimartingale.
+Thus, we cannot use classical results on the change of measures to define the maximum-likelihood ratio and derive the corresponding MLE $(\widehat{b}_T, \widehat{\beta}_T)$ for the parameter $(b,\beta)$.
+To overcome this issue, we follow the method recently developed in \cite{BFK24}.